min69u/Reforestation/README.md

-## Who did the wizard marry?
-His ghoul-friend
+## Where did Captain Hook get his hook?
+From a second hand store.